Herbal & Homeopathic Information

 Where to Buy Herbs and Supplies

 There are several American and Canadian herb houses which carry high-quality products.
-These include Pacific Botanicals, Mountain Rose Herbs, Frontier Herbs, Mountain Maus Remedies, Starwest Botanicals, 1st Chinese Herbs, Herbies Herbs, and Monteagle Herbs.
+These include Pacific Botanicals, Mountain Rose Herbs, Frontier Herbs, Mountain Maus Remedies, Starwest Botanicals, 1st Chinese Herbs, Herbies Herbs, Monteagle Herbs, and Sage Consulting & Apothecary.
 Some of these companies also sell ready-made tinctures if you would prefer to buy rather than make them.

 To dispense your tinctures, you’ll need glass dropper bottles and a very small funnel for filling them.
 The glass bottles should be amber, blue, or green (rather than clear), to keep sunlight from degrading your tinctures.
 Although 1-ounce dropper bottles will do, 2-ounce bottles are more convenient because they don’t have to be filled as often.
 Mountain Rose Herbs carries bottles, but their shipping cost can be rather high.
-Other options would be Amazon (the Vivaplex brand is very good), a company called Specialty Bottle, and A2Z Homeopathy.
+Other options would be Amazon (the Vivaplex brand is very good) and a company called Discount Vials.

 HOMEOPATHIC MEDICINE: